 If your bird is tired, you will notice its eyes start to close, and blinking will be slow.
 It’s best to put the cover over the cage or take them to a dark place to get the rest they need to stay healthy.
 You may also hear a strange beak grinding sound right before it falls asleep, which is perfectly natural and is how they maintain their beak.

-Out of all the body language, you can learn, the most important is telling if it’s sick since birds tend to hide illness extremely well.
-In the wild, it helps them from becoming easy prey, but it only makes it hard to provide the healthcare they need in captivity.
+Out of all the body language you can learn from your Lovebird, the most important is telling if they’re sick since birds tend to hide illness extremely well.
+In the wild, it helps them from becoming easy prey, but it only makes it hard to provide the healthcare they need when under human care.
 Early detection is critical, so watch for your bird to be sitting in the corner with ruffled feathers for long periods and get them to the vet.

 We hope you have enjoyed reading over this list and learned something new about your pet.
 If we have helped you understand your bird better, please share this guide to reading the body language of your Lovebird on Facebook and Twitter.